Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 86%, meaning parameters are already well-documented in the schema.
-The description does not add any additional meaning to individual parameters beyond what the schema provides.
-Baseline score of 3 applies.
+Schema description coverage is 86%, meaning most parameters are well-documented in the schema.
+The description adds minimal parameter-level value (only implicitly explains 'flow' width).
+Baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.